-The Book of Pride will also be used for any child who has been nominated by an adult in the school for making good behaviour choices and going 'above and beyond'.
-Email a photograph with an explanation to the Headteacher for inclusion within the book of pride.
+The Book of Pride will also be used for any child who has been nominated by an adult in the school because of making good behaviour choices and going 'above and beyond'.

 House Points

 House points can still be awarded for one off positive behaviours but in small increments or 1 or 2 house points.
 This is to allow the children who are exhibiting very positive behaviour consistently to be recognised.